 I’m a member of the Tolkien Society, a worldwide literary society based in the UK.
 Here are some of the various talks and articles I’ve done over the years.

 The Lord of the Rings, Chapter by Chapter.
-(Just the first six, as at 20th January 2018, plus an overview of how Gandalf identifies the One Ring.)
+(Just Book One, as at 18th September 2018, plus an overview of how Gandalf identifies the One Ring.)

 Why Not a Green Great Dragon?
 A study of language that starts from Tolkien’s observations on the matter.

 Defending Tolkien Against Michael Moorcock’s Condemnation.
 A review of Moorcock’s 1987 book Wizardry and Wild Romance.
 Saying a lot about fantasy fiction in general, as well as illustrating Moorcock’s errors.

 Gollum as Stream-of-Consciousness.
 A short excerpt taken from my study of Moorcock and Tolkien.

 Home Movies of the Soul.
 Another short excerpt taken from my study of Moorcock and Tolkien.

 Tolkien as understood by Peter Jackson, Brian Sibley and Ralph Bakshi.
 Compairing the film blockbusters to the earler and excellent radio adaptation.
 And to the “Abomination of Bakshi”, which however did inspire Peter Jackson and also gave him the opening sequences to Fellowship of the Ring.

 Tolkien in the language of film.
 (Ideas for how future films might be made.)